 – Fender Muddy Waters Telecaster body, with crudely hand-sanded contours to try to make it hang a little more like a Strat (update: the finish around the “contours” has been lifting off in big chunks; you can see the results in the “family portrait” at the top of the page)

 – USA Custom Guitars boatneck – same specs as the Blue Strat, but a Dark Indian Rosewood fretboard and Jescar stainless frets (same size as Dunlop 6000)

-- Jason Lollar pickups (Vintage Tele neck, Blackface Strat middle, and J Street Tele bridge).
+– Jason Lollar pickups (Vintage Tele neck, Blackface Strat middle, and Special Tele bridge).
 I cannot say enough good things about every Lollar pickup I’ve tried.
 (Update: I replaced the neck and middle pickups with a single Lollar Low Wind Imperial humbucker.
 I love it, but I also loved it before, and reserve the right to go back.
 Again, see the results at the top of the page)

 – Sperzel tuners